A Guide to Buying Your First Boat on a Budget: PART I

 The 3.0 inline 4-cylinder Mercruiser would be my first choice.
 They're good on fuel and you can throw a tube in the back and take the kids tubing.
 These engines are also good for trolling.

 They're very durable and will take a beating.
-They don't call them the Iron Duke for good reason.
+They don't call them the Iron Duke for nothing.
 They are hell for stout!
 This GM inline four-cylinder has been around for years.

 Paying For a New Boat

-Instead of going out and financing a boat, let's save up the money and pay cash for a boat and trailer.
+Instead of going out and financing a boat, let's save the money and pay cash for a boat and trailer.
 It's a buyer's market out there, and I have seen a lot of nice boats for giveaway prices.
-This will save you thousands in interest alone and you'll own it free and clear.
+This will save you thousands in interest alone, and you'll own it for free and clear.

 Nothing is a better feeling than owning something outright with pinks in hand.
 Really gives you a good feeling.
 Set aside a budget and stick to it.
 You can do it!

 Oh boy, perfect!
 I can beat him down on the price.
-I got cash in hand!
-Cash is king and not very many people nowadays have cash in hand, but you do.
+I have cash in hand!
+Cash is king, and few people nowadays have cash in hand, but you do.

 Talking to the Seller

-You call the seller and the first thing out of your mouth should be about where the boat was kept.
-Has the boat been covered or has it been in a garage or under an enclosed awning?
-If the seller says "No, it has been left out in the elements for the past 10 years," do not walk, run away!
+When you call the seller, the first thing you should ask is where the boat was kept.
+Has it been covered, in a garage or under an enclosed awning?
+If the seller says, "No, it has been left out in the elements for the past 10 years," do not walk—run away!

 Being uncovered causes a multitude of problems.
 Rotten wood floors, rotted-out seats and wood frames, bad gauges and wiring, frozen control box and cables.
 And a seized engine on top of that.
 That smoking deal you just found is only worth $250.00 for a parts boat.

-In all the years I've been doing marine repair, it just amazes me how many people buy a brand new $40,000 boat and use it for one season then tow it back home and leave it uncovered.
+In all the years I've been doing marine repair, it just amazes me how many people buy a brand new $40,000 boat, use it for one season, then tow it back home and leave it uncovered.
 They don’t even bother to winterize it or flush it with a salt removal wash.

-So, let’s get back to the seller of the Bayliner.
-You ask him if it has been covered and he says yes.
+So, let’s get back to the Bayliner seller.
+You ask him if it has been covered, and he says yes.
 You then ask him if it’s been winterized, and he replies yes.

 Next Chapter, More Questions

-The next installment Part II, will be about more important questions to ask before deciding to even show up to look at it.
+The next installment will be about more important questions to ask before deciding to even show up to look at it.
 Read Part II here.